-Where to Stay in Kingston, NY
+Where to Stay near Kingston, NY

 Just over five hours north of busy New York City, Lake Placid is an oasis of outdoor activities and relaxation.
 Lake Placid has twice hosted the Winter Olympics, and you can visit the sites where those world-class athletes competed and see how you compare.